No pastor can (or should) do it alone.

-It is for this reason, among many others, that I believe the Bible clearly lays out an alternative, beautiful model of pastoral leadership for the local church: A plurality of pastor-elders working together to know, lead, feed, and protect the flock of God.
+It is for these reasons, among many others, that I believe the Bible clearly lays out an alternative, beautiful model of pastoral leadership for the local church: A plurality of pastor-elders working together to know, lead, feed, and protect the flock of God.

 Although not explicitly stated by Paul to Timothy, it is consistently implied all throughout the New Testament that there is to be more than one pastor and deacon in each local church.
 Other than the passages that describe the qualifications of a pastor or deacon (1 Tim.
 3:1-13; Titus 1:5-9) there are numerous examples of both these offices serving with other qualified men, sharing the responsibilities (Acts 20:28; 1 Peter 5:1-4; Heb.
 13:17).
 Not to mention, the burdens and responsibilities of these two offices are too great for one man to carry alone.

-While it may take some time to raise up other qualified pastor-elders, especially in a newer church, beyond the clear teaching of Scripture on this issue, let me briefly share 4 practical reasons it is wise to move toward this shared leadership model.
+Again, while it may take some time to raise up other qualified pastor-elders, especially in a newer or smaller church, beyond the clear teaching of Scripture on this issue, let me briefly share 4 practical reasons it is wise to move toward this shared leadership model.

 Reason #1: Helps to assure that Jesus remains the primary leader and hero of the church.
 Any church that is built on one pastor-elder is vulnerable to making that individual the hero, rather than Jesus.
 A major problem with the solo pastor-elder model is this: When things are going great in the church that pastor-elder gets way too much credit and when things are going bad, he gets way too much blame.
 A plurality of pastor-elders helps to keep each of these in check.